cornwallisna/cw_website/README.md

 The order that these entries are listed is the order they are displayed on the website.

+# Email forwarding

+Emails to council members are forwarded to their respective accounts when email is received by cornwallisna@gmail.com.
+The currently supported redirects are:

+* cornwallisna+president@gmail.com
+* cornwallisna+vicepresident@gmail.com
+* cornwallisna+treasurer@gmail.com
+* cornwallisna+secretary@gmail.com

+Additional email tags used within the site include:

+* cornwallisna+news@gmail.com  - Send CNA news or life event information to be published
+* cornwallisna+4sale@gmail.com - Send CNA requests to post local sale items and curb alerts (free stuff)

+# Analytics

+The site is being monitored by Google Analytics.
+You will need the association account credentials to access the [GA site](analytics.google.com).

 # Original README from Simple Responsive Starter Template

 Simple is a responsive starter web site template.
 It is intended to be basic and bare-bone, with minimum styling and options included.
 Still, it has features clients usually would ask for: menu with drop-downs, slider, grid layout.
 See full list of features below.